acathers/Lima-Iroha/README.md

     Future Versions Planned (Rough Draft, subject to change.):

-    Version 0.0.1 - Terminal program in beta with only Ceasar ciphers Version 0.1.0 - Add ADFGVX Cipher
+    Version 0.0.1 - Terminal program in beta with only Caesar ciphers Version 0.1.0 - Add ADFGVX Cipher

     Version 1 - Release, Terminal program with 29 types of weak text encryption and decryption.